ifis-tu-bs/pyKE/README.md

 ### Models

-The class `pyke.models.base.BaseModel` declares the methods that all implemented model classes share, including the loss function neccessairy for training (inserting information into the model) and prediction (aka. retrieving information from the model).
+The class `pyke.models.Model.Model` declares the methods that all implemented model classes share, including the loss function neccessairy for training (inserting information into the model) and prediction (aka. retrieving information from the model).
 This project implements the following model classes:

+- Analogy
+- ComplEx
+- DistMult
+- HolE
 - RESCAL
+- TransD
 - TransE
 - TransH
 - TransR
-- TransD
-- HolE
-- ComplEx
-- DistMult

 ## Notes